badass-techie/eShopOnSteroids/README.md

 Microservices communicate externally via REST through a secured API Gateway, and internally via

 - gRPC for synchronous communication which excels for its performance
-- a message bus for asynchronous communication in which the receiving microservice is free to handle the message whenever it has the capacity
+- an event bus for asynchronous communication in which the receiving microservice is free to handle the event whenever it has the capacity

 Below is a visual representation: